Carlton House Terrace: Background

 The property was granted by George III to his eldest son, George, Prince of Wales (later Prince Regent) on the latter's coming of age in 1783.
 The Prince spent enormous sums on improving and enlarging the property, running up huge debts.
-He was at loggerheads with his father, and the house became a rival Court, and was the scene of a brilliant social life.
+He was at loggerheads with his father, and the house became a rival court, and was the scene of a brilliant social life.
+Despite expenditure of over £160,000 on the house, the diarist Joseph Farington recorded that it was "a thing of threads and patches" and was considered to be unsafe.
+The Prince Regent came to dislike the building and on his accession in 1820, he moved to Buckingham Palace.

-When the Prince became King George IV in 1820 he moved to Buckingham Palace.
 Instructions were given in 1826 to the Commissioners of Woods and Forests that "Carlton Palace" should be given up to the public, be demolished and the site and gardens laid out as building ground for "dwelling houses of the First Class".
 By 1829 the Commissioners reported that the site was completely cleared and that part of it had already been let on building leases.
 Materials from the demolition were sold by public auction, with some fixtures transferred to Windsor Castle and to "The King's House, Pimlico".
 Columns of the portico were re-used in the design for the new National Gallery in Trafalgar Square, interior Ionic columns were moved to the conservatories of Buckingham Palace, and some of the armorial stained glass was incorporated in windows of Windsor Castle.